Guaranteed Rejection-free Sampling Method Using Past Behaviours for Motion Planning of Autonomous Systems: Introduction

 \section{Introduction}

 The interest in adopting autonomous robotic systems is steadily increasing in several industrial sectors, especially after witnessing the positive impact that robotization has had in large companies to perform mundane, repetitive and dangerous tasks.
-Small and medium companies see a growth potential in the integration of cobots into the manufacturing process; however, they are also concerned about the challenges associated with frequent changes on the production line.
+Companies see a growth potential in the integration of cobots into the manufacturing process; however, they are also concerned about the challenges associated with frequent changes on the production line.
 In addition, the transport sector is making the first experiments with the introduction of autonomous vehicles for logistics and urban mobility; however, there are open questions about the flexibility of such systems in the face of changes in the operational environment.
 If autonomous systems had the ability to leverage past experiences accumulated through the successful execution of tasks to plan the execution of similar tasks in a partly new environment, then the barriers to their actual adoption could be lowered.
 Furthermore, by leveraging past experiences, autonomous systems can plan in such a way that actions are predictable to humans.
 For autonomous systems such as cars and marine crafts, this will be of utmost importance, as humans are interacting with these systems on both roads and oceans, respectively.

 Learning-based motion planners could provide a solution to transfer these experiences.
 Past states of the autonomous system collected during the completion of a task or experiences of other agents could be used to hone the search for new solutions to the given motion planning problem, within the region containing the past experiences, as long as the task or objective does not change significantly.
 When alterations in the task or systems workspace occur, the past states could be used to drive the exploration of previously unaccounted regions of the workspace in the vicinity of that encoded within the past experience.
-Sampling-based motion planning (SBMP) is proven to conquer complex motion planning tasks, where the given robotic system is highly constrained by its dynamics and working environment.
-Given the probabilistic nature of the historical data and the SBMP, investigating how to integrate such experiences in the sampling procedure seems like a natural extension.